 - Hold the femur securely by holding the thigh securely

 - Try to move the tibia forward on the femur.
 Normally little movement is possible.
-Movement >5mm is suggests pathology
+Movement >5mm is suggests an ACL injury

 - Flex the leg to 90’